Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/general.md

 - Select install in the left naviation bar and search for etheratom
 - The correct package should have ~3k downloads
 - Select install
+__If an error is encountered when installing, has been experienced on Windows 10 then please proceed to install Sublime below.__

+#### Sublime
+1. Install the Sublime text editor
+- Download the editor here: [https://www.sublimetext.com/3](https://www.sublimetext.com/3)
+- Complete the installer steps

+2. Install Sublime Package Control
+- Open the editor
+- `ctrl+shift+p` or `cmd+shift+p` (Mac)
+- Select install package control

+3. Install the Ethereum package
+- `ctrl+shift+p` or `cmd+shift+p` (Mac)
+- Select install package
+- Search for and selct Ethereum

 ### 3.2 Google Chrome
 1. Install the Google Chrome browser from: [Google Chrome](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en-GB)